mattbeckley/PDALIntro/AccessUSGS3DEPEntwine.md

 - PDAL provides an [entwine reader](https://pdal.io/en/2.5.3/stages/readers.ept.html#readers-ept) that can easily read the USGS 3DEP data in EPT format.
 With a simple pipeline, it is fairly straightforward to subset the data from the AWS entwine bucket for a given dataset.

-- For example, to grab USGS 3DEP lidar data of the Statue of Liberty:
+- For example, to grab USGS 3DEP lidar data of the Statue of Liberty (./pipelines/StatueLiberty.json):
 ```
 {
   "pipeline": [